Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Systems of conductances on trees and generalised electrical networks

 Let us now compute $\int_x^y\wt F$, for all $x,y\in X$.
 For every $\lambda>0$, let $\psi_\lambda: [0,\lambda] \ra \RR$ be the continuous map defined by $\psi_\lambda(t)= \frac{t^2}2$ if $t\in [0,\frac\lambda 2]$ and $\psi_\lambda(t)= \frac{\lambda^2}4- \frac{(\lambda-t)^2}2$ if $t \in[\frac\lambda 2, \lambda]$.
 Let $(e_0,e_1, \dots, e_n)$ be the edge path in $\XX$ without backtracking such that $x\in e_0 -\{t(e_0)\}$ and $y\in e_n- \{o(e_n)\}$.
 An easy computation shows that

 If $x$ and $y$ are vertices, the expression simplifies to the sum of the lengths of the edges weighted by the conductances. \cqfd

-We denote by $\wt F_c$ the potential defined by Equation \eqref{eq:defpotfromconduc} in the above proof, and by $F_c:\Ga\bs T^1X\ra\RR$ the induced potential.
+We denote by $\gls{potentialconduc}$ the potential defined by Equation \eqref{eq:defpotfromconduc} in the above proof, and by $\gls{potentialconducdown}:\Ga\bs T^1X\ra\RR$ the induced potential.
 Note that $F_c$ is bounded if $c$ is bounded.
 We call $\wt F_c$ and $F_c$ the potentials {\em associated with} the system of conductances $\wt c$ and $c$.
 This is by no means the unique potential with the property required in Proposition \ref{prop:integpotconduct}.
 The following result proves that the choice is unimportant.

-Given a potential $\wt F:T^1X\ra \RR$ for $\Ga$, let us define a map $\wt c_F:E\XX\ra\RR$ by
+Given a potential $\wt F:T^1X\ra \RR$ for $\Ga$, let us define a map $\gls{conducpotential}:E\XX\ra\RR$ by

 Note that $\wt c_F$ is $\Ga$-invariant, hence it is a system of conductances for $\Ga$.
-We denote by $c_F:\Ga\bs E\XX\to\RR$ the function induced by $\wt c_F:E\XX\to\RR$.
+We denote by $\gls{conducpotentialdown}:\Ga\bs E\XX\to\RR$ the function induced by $\wt c_F:E\XX\to\RR$.
 Note that $\wt c_{F+\kappa}=\wt c_{F}+\kappa$ for every constant $\kappa\in\RR$, that $\wt c_F$ is bounded if $\wt F$ is bounded, and that $c_{F_c}=c$ by the above proposition.

-\bprop \begin{enumerate} \item Every potential for $\Ga$ is cohomologous to a potential associated with a system of conductances for $\Ga$. \item If two systems of conductances $\wt{c'}$ and $\wt c$ are cohomologous, then their associated potentials $\wt F_{c'}$ and $\wt F_c$ are cohomologous. \item If $\XX$ has no vertex of degree $2$, if two potentials $\wt F^*$ and $\wt F$ for $\Ga$ are cohomologous, then the systems of conductances $\wt c_{F^*}$ and $\wt c_F$ for $\Ga$ are cohomologous. \end{enumerate} \eprop
+\bprop \mbox{} \begin{enumerate} \item Every potential (resp.~bounded potential) for $\Ga$ is cohomologous to a potential (resp.~bounded potential) associated with a system of conductances for $\Ga$. \item If two systems of conductances $\wt{c'}$ and $\wt c$ are cohomologous, then their associated potentials $\wt F_{c'}$ and $\wt F_c$ are cohomologous. \item If $\XX$ has no vertex of degree $2$, if two potentials $\wt F^*$ and $\wt F$ for $\Ga$ are cohomologous, then the systems of conductances $\wt c_{F^*}$ and $\wt c_F$ for $\Ga$ are cohomologous. \end{enumerate} \eprop

 Hence if $\XX$ has no vertex of degree $2$, the map $[F]\mapsto [c_F]$ from the set of cohomology classes of potentials for $\Ga$ to the set of cohomology classes of systems of conductances for $\Ga$ is bijective, with inverse $[c]\mapsto [F_c]$.